sfeir-open-source/sfeir-school-rxjs/exercises/3-RxObservable/README.md

 # Exercise 3

-This time resolve advent of code prolblem using RxJS.
-For readline, use the same mecanism as for exercise 2
+This time resolve advent of code problem using RxJS.
+For readline, use the same mechanism as for exercise 2